What Are Tannins in Wine?

 Grape tannin comes from the skins, seeds, and stems of a wine grape.
 For this reason, red wines tend to have higher tannins than white wines because the extended contact of the grapes’ skins with the juice give the tannins time to dissolve in the alcohol and water in the wine.

 Wood tannins dissolve into wine through contact.
 Most commonly, this happens when storing wine in wooden barrels.
 Oak barrels are the most popular choice because of the flavors they add to wine, such as vanillin.

 Tannin powders, oak chips, and oak staves are growing in popularity because they are more affordable.
 It is hard to say which is better since an oak barrel can be used in winemaking for up to 70 years.

 Here are a few examples to help illustrate tannins and wine.
 It’s helpful to remember that the winemaking style greatly affects how much tannin is in a wine.
 In general, high production wines deliberately create “rounder” feeling tannins.

 Higher-Tannin Red Wines

 Lower-Tannin Red Wines

 Are Wine Tannins Good or Bad?

 What About Migraines?
 The jury is still out on the connection between tannin and migraines.
-In order to remove tannins from your diet, you’ll need to stop consuming chocolate, nuts, apple juice, tea, pomegranate and, of course, wine.
+To remove tannins from your diet, you’ll need to stop consuming chocolate, nuts, apple juice, tea, pomegranate, and of course, wine.

 The Basic Traits of Wine